 The Health, Safety and Environmental Committee is chaired by Shawn McCormick.
 The other members of the committee are Martin Eales and Alexander Lowrie.
 It is intended that the committee will meet at least two times per year.

 In addition to the Audit, Remuneration, Nomination and Health, Safety and Environment Committee which have formally delegated duties and responsibilities within written terms of reference the Board may set up additional Committees as appropriate.

-The Company will adopt, on Admission, a share dealing policy requiring all Directors and senior executives to obtain prior written clearance from either the Chairman or the Chief Executive Officer to deal in linked shares.
+The Company adopted, on Admission, a share dealing policy requiring all Directors and senior executives to obtain prior written clearance from either the Chairman or the Chief Executive Officer to deal in the Company’s shares.
 The Chairman requires prior written clearance from the Chairman of the Audit Committee.
-Closed periods (as defined in the share dealing policy) are observed as required by MAR and other rules that apply to the Company which its shares are listed.
+Close periods (as defined in the share dealing policy) are observed as required by MAR and other rules that apply to the Company.
 During these periods, the Company’s directors, executives and inside employees are not permitted to deal in the Company’s securities.
-Additional closed periods are enforced when the Company or its applicable employees are in possession of inside information.
+Additional close periods are enforced when the Company or its applicable employees are in possession of inside information.

 All personnel will receive a guidance booklet and training in relation to the Group’s Anti-Bribery Policy and procedures.

 The Anti-Bribery Officer will also undertake due diligence on third parties that are to be engaged by the Group to do business on its behalf.
 The Group will expect such third parties to take account of the Anti-Bribery Policy and to act in accordance with its provisions.

 Rainbow is aware of recent social media speculation concerning payments made by the Company in Burundi and would like to confirm the following: